jorgelbg/jorgelbg.github.io/content/posts/2019/better-url-search-with-elasticsearch.md

     Improved URL search using a custom analyzer with Elasticsearch
 ---

-At trivago we generate huge amount of logs although we have our [own custom setup for shipping logs](https://tech.trivago.com/2016/01/19/logstash_protobuf_codec/).
+At trivago, we generate a huge amount of logs, although we have our [own custom setup for shipping logs](https://tech.trivago.com/2016/01/19/logstash_protobuf_codec/).
 We end up with some fields in ES that contain partial (or full) URLs.
 For instance in our specific case we store the [query component](https://en.wikipedia.org/wiki/URL#Syntax) of the URL in a field called `query` and